Chapter 13 Special Topics on Reporting Simulation Results

 "size_coef", "ICC", "alpha"),

-A very straightforward story: if size_coef is not 0, we are using LR, and alpha is large, then we have large bias.
+This tree gives a very straightforward story: if size_coef is not 0 and we are using LR, then alpha drives bias.

 We can also zero in on specific methods to understand how they engage with the simulation factors, like so: